 Actor William Marshall was born on August 19, 1924, in Gary, Indiana.
 He graduated from Governors State University and attended New York University, where he studied art.
-He later trained for the theater at the Actors Studio, at the American Theatre Wing, and at the Neighborhood Playhouse, making his Broadway debut in 1944 in Carmen Jones.
+He later trained for the theater at the Actors Studio, the American Theatre Wing and the Neighborhood Playhouse, making his Broadway debut in 1944 in Carmen Jones.

-William Marshall took on Shakespearean roles many times on American and European stages, including the title role in at least six productions of Othello.
+On both American and European stages, William Marshall took on many Shakespearean roles, including the lead in at least six productions of Othello.
 The London Sunday Times called Marshall's Othello "the best Othello of our time," outdoing his contemporaries on a range of criteria.
-He also memorably portrayed Paul Robeson and Frederick Douglass on stage, researching Douglass's life extensively for the role.
+He also memorably portrayed Frederick Douglass on stage and spent a considerable amount of time researching Douglass's life in preparation for the role.

 Marshall's career on the big screen began in 1952 with a role in Lydia Bailey (1952).
-He followed that with a prominent role as Glycon, a fellow gladiator fighting alongside Victor Mature in Demetrius and The Gladiators (1954).
-His general demeanor, deep baritone voice, and impressive physical stature gave him a wide range: He played everything from Attorney General Edward Brooke in The Boston Strangler (1968) and a leader of the Mau-Mau uprising in Something of Value (1957) to various roles on Star Trek (1968), The Man from U.N.C.L.E.
+Soon thereafter, however, his career was almost ruined when his association with blacklisted actor Paul Robeson cast suspicion on him as well.
+Thankfully, Marshall was spared any lasting ban, and he followed with a prominent role as Glycon, a fellow gladiator fighting alongside Victor Mature in Demetrius and the Gladiators (1954).
+His general demeanor, deep baritone voice and impressive physical stature gave him a wide range: He played everyone from Attorney General Edward Brooke in The Boston Strangler (1968) and a leader of the Mau-Mau uprising in Something of Value (1957) to various roles on Star Trek (1968), The Man from U.N.C.L.E.
 (1964/1967) and The Wild Wild West (1968).
 He also was featured in "The Jar" (1964), an episode of the The Alfred Hitchcock Hour, and on the British spy series Danger Man (1962).

-William Marshall received his most widespread and lasting fame for his role in the vampire film Blacula and its sequel, Scream Blacula Scream, in which he played the first black vampire to appear in film.
-Blacula received mixed reviews but was a top box office draw that year.
+William Marshall received his most widespread and lasting fame for his role in the 1972 vampire film Blacula and its sequel, Scream, Blacula, Scream! in which he played the first black vampire to appear in film.
+Blacula received mixed reviews but was a top box-office draw that year.
 Its status as a touchstone of both blaxploitation and blaxploitation horror films, however, cannot be overstated, as it was both influential and memorable.